nucleus-ffm/foss_warn/README.md

 <a href="https://github.com/nucleus-ffm/foss_warn/releases/latest" alt="Github latest Releases"><img src="https://img.shields.io/github/downloads/nucleus-ffm/foss_warn/latest/total.svg"></a>
 </p>
 <hr>
 An unofficial open source application written in Flutter to get emergency alerts from https://warnung.bund.de/meldungen.
 This app has nothing to do with the official APP *Nina* from BBK.
+New with version 0.4.0 you can also receive emergency alerts from AlertSwiss (Alpha).

 ## Current state of development
 The app is currently in a BETA status.
 It works quite well, but be aware of the known problems.